joshuahigginson1/DevOps_Assessment_2/README.md

 ### Requirements

+Software is **fully functional** and has been tested in ~~all~~ relevant areas.
+Best practices were **consistently adhered to** throughout the project.

+Software produced is **in line with the documentation** with changes made where needed, with references to refactoring apparent within JIRA and this readme.

+**VCS implemented**, and code was stored in a **structured manner** with branches, git ignore file and scripted hooks.

+Build server installed and successfully built software after a push, with artefact produced for successful builds.

+Although I personally struggled with writing relevant tests for services 1 and 4, I have 90% and 93% test coverages on services 2 and 3 respectively.
+Basic tests written for back-end.

+Test results are tabulated and logged, in Jenkins.

+A full Risk analysis has been performed.

+Simple designs provided meeting the agreed standards and patterns.

+System can be robustly deployed with no further configuration required, with the use of some more advanced deployment techniques, and with great consideration to the security and reliability of the system.

+Deployment activities logged and discussed in a report.
+Tools and techniques used have been explained with the use of docstrings and a readme,

 ## Project Setup

+The following section explains the manual configuration steps required to run our project.

-1. Create 4 new VM instances in GCP:
+1 - Create 4 new VM instances in GCP:

 - Jenkins-Ansible-Driver
 - Melodie-Manager-1
 - Melodie-Worker-1
 - Melodie-Worker-2

-1a.
-Create an SQL database instance in GCP:
+2 - Create an SQL database instance in GCP:
-- Melodie-MySQL-Database

-Make sure that the Public IP of our Jenkins driver and Melodie-Manager-1 is authorised.
+- Melodie-MySQL-Database (Make sure that the Public IP of our Jenkins driver and Melodie-Manager-1 are authorised.)

-2. Run our Jenkins install script on Jenkins-Ansible-Driver.
+3 - Run our Jenkins install script on Jenkins-Ansible-Driver.

-2a.
-Install required Jenkins plugins for this project:
+4 - Install required Jenkins plugins for this project:
 - ChuckNorris
 - Warnings Next Generation (For Pylint Test Reporting)
 - JUnit (For Junit Test Reporting)
-- coburtura
+- Coburtura

-2b.
-Add Jenkins user to sudoers.
+5 - Add Jenkins user to sudoers.
 Changed permissions of script created on my local computer.

-2c.
-Add Jenkins user to the docker group and restart systemctl jenkins.
+6 - Add Jenkins user to the docker group and restart systemctl jenkins.

-3. We add our IP aliases to the Jenkins-Ansible-Driver /etc/hosts file.
+7 - We add our IP aliases to the Jenkins-Ansible-Driver /etc/hosts file.

-4. Add the SSH public key of Jenkins-Ansible-Driver to each other VM node.
+8 - Add the SSH public key of Jenkins-Ansible-Driver to each other VM node.

-5. Add our environment variables to Jenkins.
+9 - Add our private credentials to to Jenkins.

-6. We configure a new pipeline project, pulling down our git repo, and targeting the Jenkinsfile.
+10 - Configure a new pipeline project, pulling down our git repo, and targeting the Jenkinsfile.

-7. Configure a new git SCM webhook.
+11 - Configure a new git SCM webhook within GitHub.

-#### Ansible

-Install ansible on ansible driver

-Add ssh public key to all nodes.
-Map all IP addresses to /etc/hosts/

 ## Project Approach